KCATurner/spellnum/README.md

 # Overview
 spellnum is a Python module for spelling really large numbers in english using a small combination of functions and some cleverly built tuples.
 For more information on the large number names and period naming conventions used by this module see the wikipedia page [here](https://en.wikipedia.org/wiki/Names_of_large_numbers).

-# Component Files
+# Components
-The spellnum module is currently comprised of three different files: `lexicon.py`, `messages.py`, and `functions.py`.
+The spellnum module is currently comprised of two primary submodules: `lexicon`, and `functions`.

-## lexicon.py
+## lexicon
-`lexicon.py` is home to a set of tuples containing number name and period suffix component strings.
+`lexicon` is home to a set of tuples containing number name and period suffix component strings.
 They are defined in such a way that indexing them will return the appropriate number name or period spelling for the index given (all lowercase).
 The main construct here is the `INTEGERS_LT_1000` tuple.
 Indexing this will return the spelling for any integer less than 1000 as the name suggests.
 ```
 >>> from spellnum import *
 >>> INTEGERS_LT_1000[7]